Eating Disorder Treatment for Children & Adolescents

 Child & Adolescent Residential Program

-Residential Program for Children and Adolescents Residential Eating Disorders Treatment Our Residential program is designed for patients that need 24-hour support, but no longer require the same intensity of medical support and stabilization of Inpatient programming.
+Residential Eating Disorder Treatment Program for Adolescents & Children Our Residential program is designed for patients that need 24-hour support, but no longer require the same intensity of medical support and stabilization of Inpatient programming.
 The Residential program offers round-the-clock observation and support, as well as daytime medical and psychiatric supervision.
-A structured schedule incorporates groups,…Read more
+A structured schedule incorporates groups, community…Read more

 Child & Adolescent Partial Hospitalization Program